TextSLAM: Visual SLAM with Planar Text Features: RELATED WORK

 Integrating object-level features into visual SLAM systems has been receiving increasing interest in recent years \cite{salas2013slam++}\cite{galvez2016real}\cite{civera2011towards}.
 Existing methods however require pre-scanned 3D models to precisely fit the observation on the image.
 Though recent work \cite{mccormac2018fusion++} attempted to reconstruct the 3D model of objects online with a depth camera, it is still difficult to be generalized to unseen objects with only image sensors.
 Another solution is adopting 3D bounding boxes \cite{yang2019cubeslam}\cite{yang2019monocular} or quadrics \cite{nicholson2018quadricslam} to approximate generic objects.
 This however suffers from loss of accuracy.
 Unlike generic objects, the geometry of text objects is simple.
 As aforementioned, text objects can be treated as locally planar features and also contain a rich amount of semantic information about the environment.
 It is hence worth investigating how to design a SLAM system based on the text objects.

 \paragraph{Text-aided navigation} Text is a naturally good visual fiducial marker or optical positioning to assistant navigation \cite{houben2016joint}\cite{tapu2017computer} yet the technique is still under development \cite{houben2016joint}.
 Several loosely coupled text-aided navigation methods have shown a great potential for perception, navigation, and human-computer interaction.
 The early work \cite{tomono2000mobile} used the room number as a guidance for robot to autonomously move in the office-like scenes.
 The authors \cite{case2011autonomous} annotated the text labels on the existing map generated by a laser SLAM system to help robots understand each named location.
-In the work \cite{wang2015bridging}, the spatial-level feature named 'junction' is extracted from text objects, and then combined with the location and mapping output of Tango's SLAM system at the stage of loop closing.
-The authors present a text spotting method \cite{rong2016guided} for the assistant navigation system relying on the SLAM system shipped on Google Tango Tablet.
-Similarly, with the SLAM system provided via Google Tango, a mobile solution \cite{li2019vision} of assistant navigation system combines various sources, such as text recognition results, human-machine interface, speech-audio interaction, for blind and visually impaired people to travel indoor independently.
+With the prior knowledge of a comprehensive map and the compass information, the authors \cite{radwan2016you} extracted 2D text information from the observations to assist localization.
+In the work \cite{wang2015bridging}, the spatial-level feature named 'junction' was extracted from text objects, and then combined with the location and mapping output of Google Tango's SLAM system at the stage of loop closing.
+The authors present a text spotting method \cite{rong2016guided} for the assistant navigation system relying the Tango's SLAM system.
+Similarly, with the SLAM system of Tango, a mobile solution \cite{li2019vision} of assistant navigation system combines various sources, such as text recognition results and speech-audio interaction, for blind and visually impaired people to travel indoor independently.

-Existing text-aided methods regard SLAM systems (either vision-based or laser-based) as a black box and takes less attention on the accuracy of 3D text maps.
-By contrast, the proposed method integrates the text objects tightly into the SLAM system, and focus on generating high accurate text map that can be used for future pose estimation and loop detection.
+Existing text-aided methods regard SLAM systems (either vision-based or laser-based) as a black box and take less attention on the accuracy of 3D text maps.
+By contrast, the proposed method integrates the text objects tightly into the SLAM system to facilitate both camera tracking and mapping, and focuses on generating high accurate text map that can be used for future pose estimation and loop detection.